-D284 - Software Engineering - This course introduces the concepts of software engineering to students who have completed the core courses in programming and project management.
-The principles build on previously acquired concepts, switching the emphasis from programming simple routines, to engineering robust and scalable software solutions.
-This course does not cover programming, but provides an overview of software engineering processes, and their challenging nature focusing on the need for a disciplined approach to software engineering.
+D284 - Software Engineering - Software Engineering introduces the concepts of software engineering to students who have completed the core courses in programming and project management.
+The principles build on previously acquired concepts, switching the emphasis from programming simple routines to engineering robust and scalable software solutions.
+This course does not cover programming, but it provides an overview of software engineering processes and their challenging nature, focusing on the need for a disciplined approach to software engineering.
 A generic process framework provides the groundwork for formal process models.
 Prescriptive process models such as the Waterfall Model and Agile Development are included.
-An introduction to the elements and phases of software engineering is included which explores requirements engineering, design concepts, and software quality.
+This course also introduces the elements and phases of software engineering, including requirements engineering, design concepts, and software quality.
+There are no prerequisites for this course.